BloomTech-Labs/family-promise-service-tracker-ds-a/README.md

 - run: `conda activate NAME`: activates the conda environment.
   - The conda environment needs to running in order for the application to run.
 - run: `conda install -c conda-forge -y psycopg2 numpy pandas`: install necessary dependencies.
-- Create the .env file in the folder.
-  - Add `DATABASE_URL = postgresql://docker:****@localhost:5400/api-dev` to the .env file.
-    - That is only for spinning up the local instance for the DS API
-  - Make sure the .env file matches the .env file that is in the non-public documentation.
+- Create the .env file in the folder and continue following the instructions in the section above.
-- run:`pipenv install --dev` to download all the dependencies.
-- run:`pipenv shell` to start the pipenv environment.
-- run:`uvicorn app.main:app --reload` to start running the fast api.

 ### Updating the Elastic Beanstalk environment